Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

 \subsection{Enabling New Relationships Between Communities}

 Because {communities are independently run, have different goals, and are not consistently nor equally impacted by incidents}, participants stated that ``{\em it can be very easy [for people] to say: {\em My server is good, and we're all good here.
 So, you know, it's fine [to not cooperate]}}'' (P11).
-However, some harms could only be addressed through cooperation, as noted by P24: \begin{quote} {\em When you have someone who's jumping between different instances [and] changing their name or whatever --- like coordinated malicious activity --- then that's [...] where we have to talk with each other and come up with social norms across instances, or at least, consider that.
+However, some harms could only be addressed through cooperation, as noted by P24:

+\begin{quote} {\em When you have someone who's jumping between different instances [and] changing their name or whatever --- like coordinated malicious activity --- then that's [...] where we have to talk with each other and come up with social norms across instances, or at least, consider that.
 [This] is its own special challenge.} \end{quote}

-To incentivize communities toward cooperation, participants suggested social mechanisms that might \textbf{make communities feel accountable to one another}.
+To incentivize communities toward cooperation, participants suggested social mechanisms that might \textbf{make communities feel accountable to one another}, possibly inspired by the opening example.
 As noted in \S \ref{sec:methods_data}, each workshop had opened with a discussion about cooperation among fishers to prevent overfishing of lobsters in Maine.
-Participants pointed out how the shared economic interests of the fishers, compared to the diverse interests on the Fediverse, drew them to be responsible to one another.
+Participants pointed out how the shared economic interests of the fishers who lived and worked in the same region, compared to the diverse interests on the Fediverse, drew them to be responsible to one another.
 In turn, participants considered how relationships among a set of communities --- i.e., a trust bubble --- might be configured to produce a similar effect: `` {\em [The bubble] agree[s] to a minimal amount of shared rules and enforcement.
 And if you don't, then you might get removed from the [bubble's] list. [...]
 But then you could have alliances between alliances too, making it a true federation where it's not just either you're in or you're out}'' (P15).